OlegStrokan/free-ebay/README.md

 # free-ebay

+## If you want to check HONEST description which written by human not machine - check README_NOT_AI.md

 Event-driven microservices e-commerce platform built with .NET 8, gRPC, Kafka, and Python AI services.
 Implements distributed saga orchestration, event sourcing, CQRS, and hybrid semantic search.

 ---